theobald-software/kb.theobald-software.github.io/content/_yunio/sync-nintex-forms-for-office365.md

 ### About

 This article leads you through all necessary steps to set up the following process in Nintex for Office 365:
-- when an SAP material number is entered in an input field, the possible hits are displayed in a dropdown list.
+- When an SAP material number is entered in an input field, the possible hits are displayed in a dropdown list.
 - If a material is selected in the drop-down list, the material text is displayed in a text field.
 - When the input is confirmed, the selected material is written to SharePoint.